 The American Public Health Association (APHA) houses a Center for Public Health Policy, where healthcare policy specialists can network, share resources, and collectively advocate for policy changes and implementation that better serve the wider population’s collective health.

-Onsite Clinic Administrator
+On-Site Clinic Administrator

-Customized to meet the needs of a specific population, onsite clinics can range in their scope of service, including acute care, primary care, general wellness services, and everything in between.
-The need for healthcare administrators is doubly important in an onsite clinic because they are responsible for the seamless implementation of a medical facility within the walls of a non-medical environment.
+In 2017, a third of large employers (those with 5,000 or more employees) offered general medicine worksite clinics, an increase of almost 10 percent from 2012.
+Customized to meet the needs of a very specific population, on-site clinics can range in scope of services, from acute care, to primary care, to general wellness services, and everything in between.
+But the need for healthcare administrators is doubly important in an on-site clinic, where one must stand up a medical facility within the walls of a non-medical environment.

-Typical responsibilities for onsite clinic administrators include:
+Typical responsibilities for an on-site clinic administrators include:

-- Designing and maintaining the clinic’s budget
+- Designing and maintaining an on-site clinic’s budget

-- Staffing and scheduling clinical staff
+- Managing the staffing and scheduling of clinical staff

 - Coordinating with company directors to procure and distribute clinical resources

-- Optimizing wellness services for employees
+- Optimizing wellness services for the employee population

-While healthcare administration is one of the more in-demand careers of the moment, many facilities are still looking to bring someone in part-time to help them manage the transition from the 20th to 21st century.
-For this reason, healthcare consultancy is a multi-billion dollar industry.
+Healthcare is one of the fastest changing industries in the world, but it’s also a disaggregated one, where a state-of-the-art hospital and a paper-based medical clinic may exist on the same street.
+And while healthcare administration is one of the more in-demand careers of the moment, many facilities are still looking to bring someone in part-time to help them manage the transition from the 20th to 21st century, enough so that healthcare consultancy is a multi-billion dollar industry.